1. Topic: Protective Medical Textiles

 Date: 11th September 2020

 Description: She expanded on the need to understand the client.
 Their needs and demands.
 Assessing and understanding the needs of the client, translating these needs into the briefs.
 Furthermore, translating these briefs into products that meet the client requirement which invariably leads to a happy client and a long term relationship with the client.
 She also highlighted the challenges freshers face, that they need to be equipped in varied areas of skill and expertise to understand the needs of the client.
-For eg: she stressed the need to be thorough with tech packs, flat sketches, etc achieved through multiple design softwares like Illustrator and Photoshop.
+For eg: she stressed the need to be thorough with tech packs, flat sketches, etc achieved through multiple design software like Illustrator and Photoshop.
 She also expanded on the journey to making one’s own brand and some probable obstacles that could come in the way, she spoke from her own experience in the industry about the same.